 Nonprofits: If you would like to partner with us, contact email@example.com.

 Programs at Oakland Local have been made possible through the support of our funders, who include:

 - The Harnisch Foundation

 - The Renaissance Center for Innovation in Journalism, SF State/Zero Divide

 - The G.W.
 Williams Center for Journalism Innovation

 - The Ethics and Excellence in Journalism Foundation

 - The Thomas J Long Foundation

 Media and community collaborators/partners

 Oakland Local has many partners, including Yahoo!
-News, Google News, KQED, The Bay Citizen, the Media Consortium, SF Gate/SF Chronicle, the Investigative News Network and New America Media.
-Our local community partners include ACSBDC, Tech Liminal, United Roots, HUB Oakland and many other groups (see our partners’ page).
+News, Google News, KQED, The Media Consortium, SF Gate/SF Chronicle, East Bay Citizen, the Oakland Post, the Investigative News Network and New America Media.
+Our local community partners include Tech Liminal, United Roots, HUB Oakland and many other groups (see our partners’ page).